Buyaki01/nextjs-photo-album/README.md

 # NextJs PHOTO ALBUM APP

+Explore the [Live Demo](https://photo-album.vercel.app) to experience the Next.js Photo Album app in action!
+This application is deployed using Vercel, providing a scalable and efficient hosting solution.
+Vercel makes it easy to deploy and manage Next.js applications with built-in features like automatic deployments, serverless functions, and more.

 ## Overview
 This Next.js application serves as a photo album, fetching data from [JSONPlaceholder](https://jsonplaceholder.typicode.com).
 The key features include: